 Isabeau I'm SO excited and pleased that you've picked up this story again! :)

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two seven eight seven as a four place number.
+In the field marked validation number, enter seven one three nine as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved